AdguardTeam/AdguardKnowledgeBase/09.dns/02.setup-guide/docs.en.md

 for ’Family protection’ servers.

 <a id="android"></a>

 #### Android

+> #### Setting up AdGuard DNS for WiFI connections:

-1. From the Android Menu home screen, tap ’Settings’
+1. From the Android Menu home screen, tap «Settings».
 2. Tap Wi-Fi on the menu.
-The screen listing all of the available networks will be shown (it is impossible to set custom DNS for mobile connection)
+The screen listing all of the available networks will be shown.

-3. Long press the network you’re connected to, and tap ’Modify Network’
+3. Long press the network you’re connected to, and tap «Modify Network».

-4. On some devices, you may need to check the box for ’Advanced’ to see further settings.
-To adjust your Android DNS settings, you will need to switch the IP settings from ’DHCP’ to ’Static’.
+4. On some devices, you may need to check the box for «Advanced» to see further settings.
+To adjust your Android DNS settings, you will need to switch the IP settings from «DHCP» to «Static».

-5. Change set ’DNS 1′ and ’DNS 2′ values to following:
+5. Change set «DNS 1» and «DNS 2» values to following:

 >176.103.130.130

 >176.103.130.131

-for ’Default’ servers;
+for «Default» servers;

 >176.103.130.132

 >176.103.130.134

-for ’Family protection’ servers.
+for «Family protection» servers.

+>#### Setting up Adguard DNS for mobile connections (Android 9+)

+On Android version 9+, you can configure AdGuard DNS as follows:

+1. Open Android «Settings».
+2. «Network & Internet» > «Advanced».
+3. Select the «Private DNS» section.
+4. Type this address to «Private DNS provider hostname»:
+> dns.adguard.com

 <a id="iOS"></a>